Maria Braender

 Maria Braender is an interdisciplinary artist working in the medium of sound/performance/live art.
 Currently, she is undertaking a part-time practice based PhD at the Royal Conservatoire of Scotland; exploring and manifesting the ideas of radical environmental philosophy through multi-sensory performance (and/or installation) experiences for audiences.

-Her practice-as-research methodology has a particular focus on sonic investigations and out-puts through an experimental, interdisciplinary and collaborative approach.
+Her practice-as-research methodology has a particular focus on sonic investigations and out-puts through an experimental, transdisciplinary and collaborative approach.

-In 2020-21, she is a Guest Researcher and sound artist at the Medical Museion, in Copenhagen.
+She is also Guest Researcher and sound artist at the Medical Museion, in Copenhagen.
 The Medical Museion is a university museum where museology meets interdisciplinary research.
 Here Braender is involved with The Living Room which is a project that makes the invisible practices of preservation visible (and audible!) by engaging with metabolic processes across the organic/inorganic divide.

 Education